By Cris Print

 One thing is clear – we ignore ‘omic” technologies to our detriment.

 Professor Cristin Print studies clinical genomics and bioinformatics at the University of Auckland.
-He leads the Genomics Aotearoa project on Genomic translational oncology.
+He leads the Genomics Aotearoa Genomic translational oncology project

 Read his article “Genomic technology for patients” in the NZ Medical Student Journal.